 Sylvia Lake knows what crawls under her skin, and she calls it the Nameless.

-IT CRAWLS UNDER YOUR SKIN (98,000 words) is told across two timelines from Sylvia's and the Nameless's points of view, blending corporate dystopia and supernatural horror in a descent towards a monstrous decision.
-It will appeal to fans of Agustina Bazterrica’s TENDER IS THE FLESH and Johanna van Veen’s MY DARLING BEAUTIFUL THING.
+IT CRAWLS UNDER YOUR SKIN (Horror, 98,200 words) is told from Sylvia's and the Nameless's points of view, blending horror and corporate dystopia in a descent towards a monstrous decision.
+It will appeal to fans of the sociological and visceral fable in Agustina Bazterrica’s TENDER IS THE FLESH and the supernatural dynamics of Johanna van Veen’s MY DARLING BEAUTIFUL THING.

 SEEKING LITERARY REPRESENTATION